 In Transition: Gender [Identity], Law & Global Health

 Each month speakers will introduce issues and challenges that arise at the intersection of global health and law, and open the room for conversation.
 In addition to six discussions focused on transgender rights, law and global health, additional sessions are planned to explore a range of interests.
-These will be announced throughout the year.
-Please see detailed event information at the links below and RSVP.

 See more information about upcoming events, as well as discussion summaries from previous events, in the posts below.